 (g) any other agreement between a person and an employer, as such, that deals with long service leave;

-“LSL General Order” means the General Order relating to long service leave made by the Commission on 27 January 1978 and published in the Western Australian Industrial Gazette on 22 February 1978 at page 120 and the Schedule attached to that order published in that Gazette on 25 January 1978 at pages 1 to 6.
+LSL General Order means the General Order relating to long service leave made by the Commission on 27 January 1978 and published in the Western Australian Industrial Gazette on 22 February 1978 at page 120 and the Schedule attached to that order published in that Gazette on 25 January 1978 at pages 1 to 6.

 64. LSL General Order repealed